awslabs/aws-iatk/docs/tutorial/examples/generate_mock_events.md

 description: Example to showcase how to generate mock events
 ---

-AWS Cloud Test Kit (AWS CTK) provides the capability for you to generate mock events from a schema stored in the [Amazon EventBridge schema registry](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema-registry.html){target="_blank"}.
+AWS Integrated Application Test Kit (AWS IATK) provides the capability for you to generate mock events from a schema stored in the [Amazon EventBridge schema registry](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema-registry.html){target="_blank"}.
 This allows you to generate a mock event and invoke any consumer (such as an AWS Lambda function or AWS Step Functions state machine) with the generated event.

 ### System Under Test (SUT)